-Although duck down consists of smaller clusters and a reduced warmth to weight ratio, we find that it is still the best choice for everyday jackets.
-Jackets such as the Axion or Deep cover Parka use Duck down because premium goose down is simply too warm for everyday use.
-We also use duck down in our Asylum bouldering jacket because here, weight and packability are less of a priority.
+Although duck down consists of smaller clusters and a reduced warmth to weight ratio, we find that it is still the best choice for everyday jackets, as premium goose down is simply too warm for everyday use.

 Responsible Down Standard

-The responsible down standard is an an independent, voluntary global standard that aims to ensure that down is sourced from ducks and geese that have been treated well.
+All of our virgin down is independently certified to the Responsible Down Standard.
+The RDS independently certifies down against animal welfare requirements and tracks it from the source to the final product.
 This means farming down in environments that allow them to live healthy lives, express innate behaviours and not suffer from fear, pain or distress.

-If you want to find out more about the Responsible Down Standard you can visit the website here.
+If you want to find out more about the Responsible Down Standard, you can read more here.